-6 Awesome Things Bill Murray Has Done
+10 Awesome Things Bill Murray Has Done

-1. Looked great in this Christmas Card
+4. Looked Great in a Christmas Card

 It should come as no surprise that, in addition to looking great on holiday cards, the actor throws epic Christmas parties, which he told Esquire include an ice luge for booze:

-It's a big magilla to get an ice luge, but if you do, you can pour vodka into it and it chills it on the way down.
+"It's a big magilla to get an ice luge, but if you do, you can pour vodka into it and it chills it on the way down.
 It looks like an Olympic ski jump.
 It's more for visual effect.
 You can put your head underneath it, like you're guzzling gasoline, but we just fill shot glasses.
 Hundreds of little shot glasses.
 So, we drank this stuff, and it took the party to a completely other level.
 The party lasted much longer.
 No one left.
 The year before, people would leave at, like, two or three in the morning.
 With the vodka luge, they didn't leave until five.
 The last two years I've had this luge.
 That's how I like to drink.
-Out of a large ice structure.
+Out of a large ice structure."

 Murray Christmas, indeed.

-3. Plays Kickball with Random People
+6. Played Kickball with Random People

-5. Bartended at SXSW
+7. Bartended at SXSW

 During a visit to Austin's Shangri-La during SXSW 2010, Murray hopped behind the bar to serve drinks (apparently, even if a patron asked for whiskey, he'd give them tequila).
-Someone caught it all on video, which you can see above.
+Someone caught it on video, which you can see above.

 8. Gave an Excellent Speech at a Bachelor Party